OpenZeppelin/defender-client/packages/sentinel/README.md

 ### List Sentinels

-To list existing sentinels, you can call the `list` function on the client, which returns a `SentinelResponse[]` object:
+To list existing sentinels, you can call the `list` function on the client, which returns a `CreateSentinelResponse[]` object:

 ```js
 await client.list();